Below is a Question and Answer with the co-founders of AIMatters.

 I began my career at McKinsey & Company more than 30 years ago.
 For each assignment, I was surprised by how similar the questions asked by executives were: Can you….
 1. Analyze our business ; 2.
 Tell me what my competitors are doing and how I compare; 3.
 Recommend the best strategies to drive growth and profits; and 4.
 Help me execute your recommendations?.

-I thought, “There must be a better and less costly way for executives to obtain these insights and recommendations without spending millions of dollars a month on a team of young MBA’s with a single partner that creates lengthy presentations and excel spread sheets that they can’t execute.”
+I thought, “There must be a better and less costly way for executives to obtain these insights and recommendations without spending millions of dollars a month on a team of young MBA’s with a single partner.
+Further, the answer to these questions are knowable and can be codified using machines'.

 Q: Megan, how is AIMatters unique?